stefantaubert/tacotron2/README.md

 }
 ```

+For running isort on all files (execute in workspace dir): `isort . -rc`

 ### Requirements

 - `numba==0.48` is needed because `librosa` otherwise fails later in runtime [see](https://github.com/librosa/librosa/issues/1160)
 - `gdown` only required for downloading pretrained waveglow-model
 - `wget` only required for automatically downloading datasets
 - `scikit-image` only for comparing mels for waveglow evaluation
+- `setuptools==50.3.0` for isort, becaus otherwise the error occurs `"Distutils was imported before Setuptools.
+This usage is discouraged "`

 ### Configs